souriya777/spotify-mobile-svelte/README.md

 LIST MOST API CALLS

-💰💰💰 `nb commit feat() : 0/5`
+💰💰💰 `nb commit feat() : 1/5`

+- try fixing track order in playlist
-- feat(playlist): can re-order song
+-
-  -- repair SpotifyApi.addSongToPlaylist
 - feat(song): can liked a song
 - feat(browse): can see album detail
 - feat(playlist): can create it
 - feat(playlist): can rename it

+- fix SpotifyApi.addSongToPlaylist
+- remove selectedPlaylistId in store ?
 - manage back in browser
 - feat(playlist): can remove it
 - feat(radio): can go to radio